Trace exporter

 Important

-Defining tracesExporter fully replaces the SDK’s default trace exporter.
+In the Browser SDK, defining tracesExporter fully replaces the SDK's default trace exporter.
 The SDK does not continue exporting traces automatically in parallel.
+In the Android SDK, the callback runs alongside the default exporter, so traces continue to reach Coralogix automatically.